One of the most overlooked bands of the British Invasion, The Sorrows hailed from Coventry and functioned as a very lean and mean R&B outfit.

-After their sole LP (also titled Take a Heart), they issued a couple of impressive singles with psychedelic and Dylanesque overtones and relocated to Italy in the late ’60s, where they played out their string with material in a much more progressive (and less distinctive) vein.
+After their sole LP (also titled Take a Heart), they issued a couple of impressive singles with psychedelic and Dylanesque overtones and relocated to Italy in the late ’60s, where they played material in a much more progressive (and less distinctive) vein.

 Singer Don Fardon had a #3 solo hit in 1970 with the single Indian Reservation.

 Vocals, organ, guitar